 Have you ever forgotten to signal a turn?
 Or had to slam on your brakes when someone turning in front of you forgot to use their signal?
-Unfortunately, it’s pretty common for people to forget to signal their turns.
-It’s not always deliberate—often, people are just busy and forget.
+Unfortunately, it’s pretty standard for people to forget to signal their turns.
+It’s not always deliberate often, people are just busy and forget.
 They may not realize they need to turn until it’s too late to use their signal.

-Even though failure to signal turns is quite common, it’s not a good thing.
-Cars turning with no signal to warn others can cause serious problems, from rear-end collisions to other kinds of crashes resulting in serious injuries.
+Even though failure to signal turns is common, it’s not good.
+Cars turning with no signal to warn others can cause serious problems, from rear-end collisions to other crashes resulting in serious injuries.
 If you or someone you know has been in an accident caused by a failure to signal a turn, you’re not alone.
 Many others have suffered through similar circumstances.

 What Are the Laws Around Signaling Turns in Vehicles in Florida?

 Florida law requires that drivers of vehicles not turn right or left without using a turn signal at least 100 feet before taking a turn.
 Failing to signal correctly can result in a noncriminal moving violation for a driver, which requires the driver to appear before a judge.